polakowo/datadocs/docs/big-data/aws.md

 - Placement groups can't be merged.
 - An existing instance can't be moved into a placement group.
     - Create an AMI from the existing instance, and then launch a new instance from the AMI into the placement group.

+### Security groups

+- For a new security group nothing is allowed in by default.
+    - All inbound traffic is blocked by default.
+    - All outbound traffic is allowed by default.
+    - For the default security group everything is allowed though.
+- Changes to security groups take effect immediately.
+- Any number of EC2 instances can be within a security group.
+- Any number of security groups can be attached to an EC2 instance.
+- Security groups are STATEFUL:
+    - If creating an inbound rule allowing traffic in, that traffic is automatically allowed back out again.
+    - IP addresses cannot be blocked using security groups.
+    - Rules can only be allowed but not denied.
+- Access control lists (ACL's) are STATELESS:
+    - One has to specify inbound and outbound rules.
+    - IP addresses can be blocked using ACL's.

 ## CloudWatch